iamdamosuzuki/Preparing-for-AV-Digitization/README.md

   * Video Stream Information
   * Audio Stream Information

-Do you see anything about the video information that matches up with what you saw when playing the files in VLC
+Do you see anything about the video information that matches up with what you saw when playing the files in VLC?

+### Step 3: Examine the files in MediaConch

+Now we'll use MediaConch to see if any of these files pass the policy named `Example MKV FFV1 Digitization Policy`.

+Open MediaConch, click the `Checker` tab and drag all the files in.
+You should see them each populate as a row.

+Next two where the program says `Apply a policy to all results`, select `Example MKV FFV1 Digitization Policy`.

+Any files that are proper MKV FFV1 Preservation Files will show up in green, any that are not proper Preservation Files will show up in red.
+You can click the Eye icon in the red section to view what about the file caused it to fail the policy check.